CC's Table | Easy Recipes for Entertaining

 Cast Iron Chicken

 Cast iron chicken is one of my favorite weeknight staples!
-Cooking chicken in a cast iron gets the outside crispy, while locking in the juices inside.
-For extra flavor, I top this chicken with a easy charred scallion butter.
+Cooking chicken in a cast iron gets the outside crispy while locking in the juices inside.
+I top this chicken with an easy charred scallion butter for extra flavor.

 How do I cook chicken in a cast iron skillet?

 Season the chicken all over with the spice blend.
 Heat a large cast iron skillet on medium heat.
-Once hot, add the oil then the chicken right after.
+Once hot, add the oil and then the chicken right after.
 A hot pan and cold oil will help the chicken not stick.
 Sear the chicken for 10 minutes, without touching it.
-Then flip then chicken and cook for 5 more minutes.
-Finally, flip the chicken every few minutes to prevent browning but allowing the chicken to finish cooking.
+Then flip the chicken and cook for 5 more minutes.
+Finally, flip the chicken every few minutes to prevent browning but allow the chicken to finish cooking.

 What should I serve with this chicken?